-Microsoft to release first earnings report since announcing Activision Blizzard deal
+Microsoft tops analysts' expectations in Q2 as cloud revenue soars 46%

 - MSFT

-Microsoft (MSFT) is set to report its fiscal Q2 earnings after the closing bell on Tuesday.
+Microsoft (MSFT) reported its fiscal Q2 earnings after the closing bell on Tuesday, beating analysts' expectations with its cloud services revenue jumping 46%.

 The announcement comes just a week after the Redmond, Washington-based tech giant made headlines with news that it will acquire troubled gaming behemoth Activision Blizzard (ATVI) for $68.7 billion.

-Here’s what analysts are expecting from Microsoft and how it performed in the same quarter last year.
+Here are the most important numbers from the report, compared with what analysts were expecting.

 Microsoft made waves last week when it announced its plans to purchase Activision Blizzard for $68.7 billion.
 The deal, which is expected to close in 2023 pending regulatory approval, will make Microsoft a gaming juggernaut, thanks to Activision Blizzard’s library of games including “Call of Duty” and “World of Warcraft.”